ixdf-bot/ixdf-bot/README.md

 - 👋 Hi, I’m @ixdf-bot
 - 👀 Together with IxDF I’m making this world better.
-- 🌱 We are hiring, if you are front-end or back-end (PHP) developer — let’s work together!
+- 🌱 We are hiring, if you are a front-end or back-end (PHP) developer — let’s work together!
 - 📫 Details you can find at [careers](https://www.interaction-design.org/about/careers#open-positions).

 <!---